Reporting & Whistleblowing Regulations

 • Name-surname of the subject of misconduct

-• Main complain; factual information or description of behaviors or (mis)conduct that are applicable and important to the complaint under the scope of reports
+• Main complaint; factual information or description of behaviors or (mis)conduct that are applicable and important to the complaint under the scope of reports

 • Sufficient details, information or evidence of the reports

-In case of an anonymous report, the Case Coordinator will assess whether there are reasonable grounds to proceed i.e. there is information indicating facts or clear evidence of the misconduct or fraud or there is a reason to believe in good faith that the misconduct or fraud is committed.
+In case of an anonymous report, the Case Coordinator will assess whether there are reasonable grounds to proceed i.e. there is information indicating facts or clear evidence of the misconduct or fraud or there is a reason to believe in good faith that misconduct or fraud has been committed.
 The following reports will not be considered:

 In the event where there is clear evidence that whistleblowers have made a Report in bad faith, the Company shall undertake the following actions (as applicable) to restore the reputation of the Subject of a Report: